 Businesses can apply for a term loan product with flexible terms.
 The amount could be as small as $5,000 and as large as $500,000.
 Most loan durations are from 3 months to 3 years, but some can be as long as 5 years.
 Once approved, the loan goes into Lending Loop’s Marketplace where investors have 30 days to fund the project.
 If the loan becomes fully financed before the funding period expires, the loan will go through a finalization stage for a few days before it starts going into scheduled payments.

-Investing with Lending Loop is safe, in the sense that it is properly regulated.
-Lending Loop is registered as an Exempt Market Dealer across the country.
-But of course once investors start making loans on the platform then all bets are off.
+Investing with Lending Loop is safe, in the sense that it is a properly regulated company with government oversight.
+Lending Loop is registered as an Exempt Market Dealer in most provinces.
+But of course the individual loans on the platform are subject to scrutiny and due diligence just like any other investment.
 So it’s up to individual investors to decide which companies they want to lend to.

 Registering on the Lending Loop site as an investor is a pretty simple process.
 I filled in some online forms and provided some personal information such as my address and Social Insurance Number (for CRA purposes.)
 Then I answered an investor questionnaire to assess my personal preferences and risk tolerance.
 I obviously got the “very aggressive” result. 😀 The last thing I did was connect my TD bank account with Lending Loop using the information from my cheque book so I can transfer funds back and forth.
 The entire process takes about 1 to 2 weeks.